Xray-App/xray-zephyr-migration/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/) and docker-compose (which is included with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) on the computer running the migration.
 1. Allocate at least 16 gigabytes (GB) of RAM for running the Docker containers.
 The Docker default is 50% of the computer's RAM, so the default is sufficient on a computer with 32GB+ of RAM.
 You can adjust the amount of memory allocated to Docker from the [Docker Desktop settings](https://docs.docker.com/desktop/settings/mac/#advanced).

-6. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the source of the migration.
+6. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the target of the migration.
 You will need:
   - the Jira database host
   - the [Postgres](https://www.postgresql.org/) port (e.g. `5432`)
   - the name of the Jira database (e.g. `jiradb`)
   - the Jira database username (e.g. `jira_user`)
   - the password for the Jira database user
-7. Verify that the computer running the migration has access to the Postgres database of the Jira instance that is the target of the migration.
-You will need:
-  - the Jira database host
-  - the [Postgres](https://www.postgresql.org/) port (e.g. `5432`)
-  - the name of the Jira database (e.g. `jiradb`)
-  - the Jira database username (e.g. `jira_user`)
-  - the password for the Jira database user
-8. Ensure you have a spreadsheet application that is capable of viewing `.xlsx` files, such as MS Excel, Apple Numbers, Google Sheets, or LibreOffice.
+7. Ensure you have a spreadsheet application that is capable of viewing `.xlsx` files, such as MS Excel, Apple Numbers, Google Sheets, or LibreOffice.

 ### Attachment requirements